 We have a history of 25+ years of successful youth service

 We encourage and support youth voice

-Youth Care Counsellors (Relief) Young Bears Lodge - closes August 31, 2016
+Youth Care Counsellors (Relief), Young Bears Lodge - applications accepted on an on-going basis

 Please email firstname.lastname@example.org for additional job opportunities, or to be added to our email list.

 UNYA welcomes both Aboriginal and non-Aboriginal volunteers as we understand that youth need the support of those who are willing and qualified to support them, regardless of their cultural identity.

 It is great experience to add to your resume

 - We gladly supply letters of reference for those who have volunteered a minimum amount of time (depending on the program)